 Compliance Mapping Guide

-See exactly which RansomLeak exercises satisfy requirements for SOC 2, ISO 27001, GDPR, HIPAA, NIS2, PCI DSS, and DORA.
+See exactly which RansomLeak exercises satisfy requirements for SOC 2, ISO 27001, ISO 27701, NIST CSF 2.0, GDPR, EU AI Act, CCPA / CPRA, HIPAA, HITRUST, PCI DSS, NIS2, DORA, and CMMC.
 Map your training program to compliance controls.

 Each table below links specific framework requirements to the courses and exercises that address them, so you can build a training plan that satisfies your auditors.